ksainc/integration_ews/README.md

 - Supported Authentications: Basic, NTLM, OAuth2
 - Passive (scheduled) and Active (live) Syncronization
 - Account Auto Discovery
-- Calendar Syncronization
+- Personal and Public Calendar Syncronization
-- Contacts Syncronization
+- Personal and Public Contacts Syncronization
-- Tasks Syncronization
+- Personal and Public Tasks Syncronization
 - Mail App Integration

 About 95% of the properties between Nextcloud and EWS are transferable and supported for both Contacts, Calendars and Tasks, some properties are limited due to the limitations of both systems.